$47.16-$58.43 hourly / $8,174.80-$10,127.14 monthly / $98,097.60-$121,525.68 annual

 Performs related duties as assigned.

-An Executive Assistant to the Chancellor performs administrative assistance duties of the highest level of responsibility, confidentiality, and sensitivity for the Chancellor and manages the clerical operations of the Chancellor's Office.
+An Executive Assistant to the Chancellor performs administrative support duties of the highest level of responsibility, confidentiality, and sensitivity for the Chancellor and manages the clerical operations of the Chancellor's Office.
 Work assignments require the incumbent to use a high degree of independence, discretion, and tact, and exercise sound judgement.

-An Executive Assistant to the Board of Trustees performs administrative assistance duties of a highly responsible, confidential, and sensitive nature for members of the Board of Trustees.
+An Executive Assistant to the Board of Trustees performs administrative support duties of a highly responsible, confidential, and sensitive nature for members of the Board of Trustees.
 Work assignments require the incumbent to use a high degree of independence, discretion; and tact, and exercise sound judgement.